May 6, 2025

 Consider Traveling

-One of the qualities that Dartmouth looks for in its students is the distance they’ve traveled.
+One of the qualities Dartmouth looks for in its students is the distance they’ve traveled.
 While they mean this figuratively in terms of your development as a student and person, they also mean it literally.

 Talk about memorable experiences you had abroad in your essays, personal statement, or interview.
 Expand on the significance of this experience and the importance of gaining diverse perspectives on the world as a healthcare provider.